 With the help of a 4WD, you can access the pink sands where the Hutt River flows to the ocean.
 Image: Aaron Schubert.

 Kalbarri is a very popular tourist destination.
 However, most people only see what’s south of the Murchison River.
 If you are keen, you can travel and explore north of Kalbarri, by crossing the Murchison River onto Murchison House Station.

 Stations in Australia are typically huge portions of land, and Murchison House is no exception to the rule.
 At a whopping 350,000 acres, it’s literally twice the size of Singapore.
-Want to know the best part of it though?
+Do you want to know the best part is?
 You have access to the entire station, except where commercial activity is going on e.g. sheds, machinery, etc.

 We spent several days at Murchison House, and probably explored about 10% of it.
-You can camp near the homestead, where flushing toilets and hot showers can be used, or head further away for a more remote camping trip.
-Camping is permitted both upstream and downstream of the bridge, depending on what sort of camping experience you’re after.
+You can camp near the homestead, where flushing toilets and hot showers can be used.
+Or head further away for a more remote camping trip.
+Camping is permitted both upstream and downstream of the bridge, depending on what sort of experience you’re after.

 From riverside camping to sand dunes, rocky hill climbs, huge expanses of land and cliffs – the Murchison House Station has an unbelievable amount of variety.
 Inland the river is still, so it’s perfect for fishing, swimming and relaxing for the day.

 The station opens each year from April to October and is closed for the rest of the year for goat mustering.
 4WD tracks are second to none, with incredible views and more tracks than you can poke a stick at.
 It’s $50 to access the station (if you cross the river), and $12.50 per person per night.
 Children are free under 16… how good’s that?